hyperledger-solang/solang/docs/language.rst

         }
     }

-The contract code for a contract, i.e. the binary WebAssembly, can be retrieved using the ``type(c).creationCode`` and ``type(c).runtimeCode`` fields, as ``bytes``.
-In Ethereum, the constructor code is in the ``creationCode`` WebAssembly and all the functions are in the ``runtimeCode`` WebAssembly.
+The contract code for a contract, i.e. the binary WebAssembly or BOF, can be retrieved using the ``type(c).creationCode`` and ``type(c).runtimeCode`` fields, as ``bytes``.
+In Ethereum, the constructor code is in the ``creationCode`` WebAssembly and all the functions are in the ``runtimeCode`` WebAssembly or BPF.
 Parity Substrate has a single WebAssembly code for both, so both fields will evaluate to the same value.

 .. code-block:: javascript